abinghamwalker/make_chat_gp2/README.md

 ## Documentation Approach

-The code is accompanied by comprehensive markdown explanations that:
+The code is accompanied by markdown explanations that:

 - Connect implementation details to theoretical concepts
 - Highlight critical design decisions and their rationales